Uncovering Autoregressive LLM Knowledge of Thematic Fit in Event Representation: Limitations

 \section{Limitations}

-Our experiments were evaluated on small datasets (a known limitation of this subfield), so findings and conclusions should be assessed cautiously.
-Our study considered only two \llms, so one should be cautious about drawing conclusions for all \llms. \llms\ can be very sensitive to prompt phrasing, so it is possible that different prompts may yield very different results.
+Our experiments were evaluated on small datasets (a known limitation of this computational psycholinguistics subfield, as opposed to typical machine learning), so findings and conclusions should be assessed with caution.
+Our study considered only few \llms, so one should be cautious about drawing conclusions for all \llms.

+\llms\ can be very sensitive to prompt phrasing, so it is possible that different prompts may yield very different results.
+Also, prompt engineering is tricky; thus, tweaking the prompts may lead to different results.
 The richness of prompt variation (prompt engineering) depends on human resources (different people use language differently) and funding/time resources, all of which were limited.
 Future work may achieve better results with more resources, if available.
-Due to the scarcity of evaluation data, we could not use prompt optimization methods such as DSPy \cite{Khattab2023DSPyCD}.
+Due to the scarcity of evaluation data, we could not use prompt optimization methods such as DSPy \cite{Khattab2023DSPyCD} or fine-tune the models.

 Last, all findings and conclusions here rely on data and annotations in English, as it is by far the most resource-rich.
 But thematic fit (and semantics in general) are thought of as universal, and of course relevant to all languages.
-Still, we would advise to be cautious of drawing universal conclusions before validating our findings on additional, diverse set of languages.
+Still, we would advise to be cautious of drawing universal conclusions before validating our findings on an additional, diverse set of languages.